nutanix/karbon-platform-services/projects/BlogAnalytics/README.md

 * Install curl

 ## Setup xi-iot CLI
-From your terminal window, create a Xi IoT context to associate with an existing Xi IoT user.
+From your terminal window, create a Karbon Services for IoT context to associate with an existing Karbon Services for IoT user.
 ```
 $ xi-iot config create-context context_name --email user_email_address --password password
 ```

 * context_name.
-A context name to associate with the specified user_email_address and related Xi IoT resources.
+A context name to associate with the specified user_email_address and related Karbon Services for IoT resources.
 * user_email_address.
-Email address of an existing Xi IoT user.
+Email address of an existing Karbon Services for IoT user.
 This email address can be a My Nutanix account address or local user address.
 * password.
-Password for the Xi IoT user.
+Password for the Karbon Services for IoT user.

 Verify that the context is created and the current context is the one that was created above
 ```